EzioPeter/viplanner/ros/INSTALL.md

 - strongly recommend using the provided docker images for either Ubuntu 20.04 or NVIDIA Jetson Orion (L4T r35.1.0)

+## Models

+For the models, place them in the `ros/planner/models` folder, both the viplanner and mask2former model.
+For the semantics, we use the Mask2Former implementation of [mmdetection](https://github.com/open-mmlab/mmdetection/tree/master/configs/mask2former), as it improves inference speed on the jetson compared to the code version publish by the autors.
+For inference reason, we use the smallest network with ResNet 50 backbone pre-trained on the COCO dataset.

 ## Docker Images

 Before building the docker images, enabling of Docker Default Runtime is necessary in otder to allow access to the CUDA compiler (nvcc) during `docker build` operations.
 Therefore, add `"default-runtime": "nvidia"` to your `/etc/docker/daemon.json` configuration file before attempting to build the containers: